Unity-Technologies/com.unity.multiplayer.docs/transport/pipelines-usage.md

 }
 ```

-Where the type could be either a payload or ack packet, which is an empty packet with only this header.
+Where the type can be either a payload or ack packet, which is an empty packet with only this header.
 Processing time is time which passed between receiving a particular sequence ID and sending an acknowledgement for it, this is used for Round Trip Time (RTT) calculations.
 Then there is the sequence ID of this packet (not used in ack packets) and what remote sequence ID is being acknowledged.
 The AckMask is the history of acknowledgements we know about (up to the window size) so you can acknowledge multiple packets in a single header.

 The ack packet type is used when a certain amount of time has passed and nothing has been sent to the remote endpoint.
 We then check if we need to send a pending acknowledgement to him, or else the last packet will be assumed lost and a resend will take place.
 If a message is sent on every update call these kinds of packets never need to be sent.